What is Jitter?

 Bad routing through network/internet (traffic routed in a suboptimal fashion introducing delays, etc)

-While Jitter can be minimized and reduced, through the use of Jitter buffers, this is not a ‘magic solution’.
-Depending on the size of the jitter buffer, out of sequence packets can be rearranged before being delivered.
+While minimizing jitter is possible through the use of buffers, this is not a ‘magic solution’.
+Depending on the size of the buffer, rearranging out of sequence packets is possible before being delivered.
 However, this does introduce some delay in addition to the original latency on the network.

 Increasing the buffer size directly increases the delay of actions to the receiving end.
 Likewise having a buffer be too small can lead to call degradation as an excessive number of packets may be discarded.
 So you need to be cautious in the size of the buffer.
 Generally, they are only effective for delay variations of less than 100 ms, and even then, deterioration in quality may be easily noticeable to users.

-Network monitoring does measure a nice selection of audio quality factors including Jitter, but provides a view to the private network, while businesses use inbound services to engage with customers from outside of their private network.
-Number Testing provides a wider variety and end-to-end perspective.
-Through the use of proactive monitoring and number testing, Spearline is able to alert issues that may have underlying jitter causes, rather than be overly reliant on Jitter Buffers.
+Network monitoring does measure a nice selection of audio quality factors including jitter, but provides a view to the private network, while businesses use inbound services to engage with customers from outside of their private network.
+Number testing provides a wider variety and end-to-end perspective.
+Through the use of proactive monitoring and number testing, Spearline is able to alert issues that may have underlying jitter causes, rather than be overly reliant on buffers.
 Be sure to read our whitepaper today for a better in-depth understanding of network monitoring and number testing.

 New to Spearline?

 If you are new to Spearline and would like to find out more about how you can benefit from our platform, we would love to speak with you.
 Please send us a brief message, and we will be in contact with you shortly.